Skip to content

 Compliance

-• Establish an internal conformity assessment process under Annex IV (Module A — Internal Production Control) for every product in scope, ensuring CE marking is affixed and the EU declaration of conformity is drawn up before placing on the market [Art.
-7(2), Art.
+• Establish a conformity assessment process for products per Annex IV and prepare the EU declaration of conformity per Art.
+16, ensuring the CE marking is correctly affixed before placing products on the market [Art.
 18].

 IT / Security